Marian Diamond: Early life and education

-UC Berkeley invited Diamond to be an Assistant Professor in 1965, progressing later to be a full professor, and finally, Professor Emeritus until her death in 2017.
-In 1984, Diamond and her associates had access to sufficient tissue from Einstein's brain to make the first ever analysis of it, followed by publication of their research.
-The 1985 paper "On the Brain of a Scientist: Albert Einstein" created some controversy in academia over the role of glial cells.
+UC Berkeley invited Diamond to be an assistant professor in 1965, progressing later to be a full professor, and finally, professor emeritus until her death in 2017.
+In 1984, Diamond and her associates had access to sufficient tissue from Albert Einstein's brain to make the first ever analysis of it, followed by publication of their research.
+The 1985 paper On the Brain of a Scientist: Albert Einstein created some controversy in academia over the role of glial cells.
 However, it also ushered in new interest in neuroglia.

+Her YouTube Integrative Biology lectures were the second most popular college course in the world in 2010.